 Written by Rich Forestano Thursday, 21 November 2013 00:00

 During a lively forum on Nov.
 13, parents, teachers, taxpayers and students from Mineola and other local towns took State Education Commissioner John King and Board of Regents Chancellor Merryl Tisch to task over the “common core” standards, venting their concerns and outrage about testing, evaluations and student privacy.
-Despite being called a town hall-style forum, many local school districts were not invited to attend, many were not offered ticketed seating for the Mineola forum.

 “Please tell me how those [common core] lessons are useful, meaningful and appropriate for students who are cognitively functioning at a 5-year-old or younger level?” she asked, sparking the first thunderous applause of the night.

 King said the alternate assessment design is “challenging,” acknowledging that devising one test to serve all levels is a tall task.
 State reps are discussing possible remedies.

 “What the education department tried to do with an alternate assessment, based on feedback from educators around the state, was for every standard to have a range of [educational] paths,” he said.

 The crowd was unmollified, erupting when DeRocha replied that the system does “not meet the needs of the students” and “is pretty much useless at this point.”

 Lorentz echoed DaRocha’s sentiment, stating that it is the obligation of educators to tailor their lessons to meet the needs of their students.

 “A teacher has to adjust to meet the instructional needs of their students,” Lorentz said.
 “In order to do that they need to be aware of the curriculum.”

 Cheers and jeers were the norm for the duration of the forum, especially when Westbury Teachers Association Christine Corbett stepped up to discuss students losing interest in school because of rigid testing regime.